joannahzhong/CS247Proj/README.md

 Sub-dir:

 *   code: contains the all the codes for model training, predicting, scoring, and etc.
-*   logs: can be used for storing logs generated during the training
 *   models: contains all the files generated during the model training, predicating, and scoring.
 *   util: contains utility codes for predication cleanup and generating the visualization